thekeen01/RingReaper/README.md

 | CentOS 10         | 	✔️             | 	❌        |
 | Oracle Linux 10         | 	✔️             | 	✔️        |

 out of the box, CentOS has io_uring disabled.
 Once enabled, it is confirmed that the cmd_ls works fine.
-Compiling staticly with musl-gcc also fixed the issue of cmd_ls and perms with Oracle Linux 10 and probably all other linux where this woudl have failed
+Compiling staticly with musl-gcc also fixed the issue of cmd_ls and perms with Oracle Linux 10 and probably all other linux where this would have failed

 **add perms and users to cmd_ls**